prebid/github-activity-db/docs/roadmap.md

 ---

-## Phase 1.8: Multi-Repository Sync Orchestration
+## Phase 1.8: Multi-Repository Sync Orchestration ✅ COMPLETE

 Extends bulk PR ingestion to support syncing all 8 Prebid repositories in a single command, verifying the implementation scales and is composable.